What will $1,600 rent you in Chicago?

 (Check out the complete listing here.)

-The building offers outdoor space, on-site laundry and storage space.
-In the apartment, you'll get hardwood floors, a dishwasher, a new stove, ample cabinet space and a private porch.
-When it comes to pets, both meows and barks are permitted.
+The building features on-site laundry, garage parking, a roof deck, an elevator, storage space, a door person and on-site management.
+In the unit, you can anticipate hardwood flooring, a dishwasher, air conditioning, generous closet space, granite countertops, stainless steel appliances, wooden cabinetry and a breakfast bar.
+Animals are not welcome.

-Per Walk Score ratings, this location is extremely walkable, is very bikeable and boasts excellent transit options.
+Per Walk Score ratings, this location is very walkable, is convenient for biking and has excellent transit.

 (Check out the complete listing here.)

-In the unit, you'll get carpeted floors, a dishwasher, a balcony, French doors and stainless steel appliances.
-Assigned parking is offered as a building amenity.
-Pet owners, inquire elsewhere: this spot doesn't allow cats or dogs.
+In the apartment, you can anticipate carpeted floors, air conditioning, a dishwasher, wooden cabinetry, high ceilings and a walk-in closet.
+Building amenities include on-site laundry, assigned parking, outdoor space, a fitness center, an elevator, on-site management and a door person.
+Cable and internet are included in the price of rent.
+If you've got a pet, you'll be happy to learn that cats and dogs are welcome here.

-According to Walk Score, the surrounding area has excellent walkability, is quite bikeable and is a haven for transit riders.
+Per Walk Score ratings, the surrounding area is extremely walkable, is quite bikeable and has excellent transit.

 (See the complete listing here.)